dsnobes/MSPM/README.md

 ### MATLAB Toolboxes Required

 No MATLAB toolboxes are required for the core functionality of MSPM.
 However, running parallel test sets will only work if the **Parallel Computing Toolbox** is installed.
 This is the only optional toolbox that MSPM uses, and is only needed for running parallel test sets.
 Single-threaded test sets can be run with or without this toolbox.

+## Sample Models

+There are 3 sample models provided in the **Sample Models** folder.
+These models are fully functional, feel free to use them to assist in learning how to use MSPM.